 1. The study presented evidence for kitchen practices:

 - Per the above graphic’s point a, I’ve changed to let broccoli sprout heating continue for 1 minute after microwaving to achieve up to but no more than 60°C (140°F).
 This allows further myrosinase hydrolization of glucoraphanin into sulforaphane.
 My practice had been to immediately cool them down, which was suboptimal point c on the 60°C line.
-I still transfer the broccoli sprouts to a strainer immediately after microwaving.
+I still transfer broccoli sprouts to a strainer immediately after microwaving.

-- The 60°C (140°F) cliff finding of Microwave broccoli to increase sulforaphane levels was confirmed by this study’s 65°C direct blanching finding.
+- The 60°C cliff finding of Microwave broccoli to increase sulforaphane levels was confirmed by this study’s 65°C direct blanching finding.

 2. I didn’t view this study’s in-pack or lactic acid bacteria fermentation findings as having practical kitchen use.
 Maybe it’s a cultural difference?